skylum1/keyboardLight/README.md

 ## Reason for script

 My laptop ASUS GL503GE was having heating issue .
 The cluprit was  **LightingService** which took 10-15 % CPU utilization .
 So , I had to manually disable it .
-And when I needed the backlight functionality then enable it run it and then disable it.
+And when I needed the backlight functionality then enable it, run it and then disable it.
 So, I somewhat automated that process.

 ## Usage